 MSgt Richard Lochren

 JROTC Instructors are not recruiters for the military!

 One of the biggest misconceptions about AFJROTC is that we're here to recruit students into military service.
 Actually, nothing could be further from the truth.
 We're not recruiters, and are not paid to be recruiters.
-We are teachers of a high school elective credit course called Aerospace Science.
+We are teachers of Aerospace Science/Leadership/Physical Fitness a high school elective or PE credit course.